eloone/symbol-typer/README.md

 http://eloone.github.io/symbol-typer/demo/prototype.html

 ##Demo pages
-Check out th gh-pages branch to see the code of the demo pages.
-They are generated with assemble.io. https://github.com/eloone/symbol-typer/tree/gh-pages/demo
+Check out the gh-pages branch to see the code of the demo pages.
+They are generated with http://assemble.io/ https://github.com/eloone/symbol-typer/tree/gh-pages/demo